0Atticus/desmos_animations/README.md

 >
 > After applying the mask, we use [Potrace](https://potrace.sourceforge.net/), which converts the black and white bitmap image to a vector image.
 >
-> Using Potrace again, we read from the raster image and convert each line segment into a bezeir curve.
+> Using Potrace again, we read from the raster image and convert each line segment into a bezier curve.
 >
 > If we are rendering with color, we create a point on the graph for every 100th pixel in the image.
 The point will be the same color as that pixel.
 >